 This list is in no particular order

 This desktop program works on the concept that you draw an outline using a background image and it creates a volumetric mesh for you.
 It is made by the same developer who made Smoothie 3D.
-I still prefer Archipelis over Smoothie because it has easier shape selection and grouping and you can merge the shapes together into one uniform mesh.

 This is primarily a curve based modelling tool (hence the name).
 It works by sketching curves and shapes to make 3D forms very like Archipelis and Smoothie 3D but with more advanced features.
 I tried the demo out recently and thought it had some great tools and was easy to use, comes with a good help document and lots of tutorials for the basic functions.
 It hasn’t got traditional mesh editing tools but models can be exported as obj. files and refined in other programs if needed.